enzuru/.emacs.d/README.md

 This is a modal editing setup that uses two different modal editors: Meow and Lispy.
 Lispy is only for Lisp languages.

+I [maintain the default Emacs keybindings](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf), so I will not document them here.
+Meow will help you discover keystrokes after you hit `SPC`.

 ### Normal editing

 ![Meow cheat sheet](https://user-images.githubusercontent.com/11796018/144638475-160ff071-7f66-4155-b8b6-28f3db15afd7.png "Meow cheat sheet")